DGadaleta88/RAX_tool/README.md

 Structural filters based on the presence of maximum common substructures (MCS) and common functional groups (FGs) can be also applied to narrow the chemical space for the analogue(s) search.
 Read-across prediction is made for the target based on the activity of analogue(s) identified with multiple similarity methods.

+**RAXpy, a GUI implementation of the workflow based on Python is availabe here (https://bitbucket.org/giolavado/raxpy/src/master/).

 ## CONTENT OF THE REPOSITORY

  -  **DILIRank_RA.knwf**: the workflow to import in KNIME, using the DILIRAnk dataset as source for DILI classification.